The Kinetic Hourglass Data Structure for Computing the Bottleneck Distance of Dynamic Data: Kinetic Hourglass for Persistent Homology Transform

 \section{Kinetic Hourglass for Persistent Homology Transform}

 In the following section, we apply our kinetic hourglass to compute the bottleneck distance between two persistent homology transforms \cite{TurnerPHT2014, CurryPHT2018, GhristPHT2018}, a specific case of persistence vineyard \cite{Morozov2006Vineyard}.
-The structure of the PHT can be quite complex, even for simple embedded graph inputs \cite{Arya2024}.
-Thus, we discuss the general PHT, but then following \cite{Arya2024}, focus here on a simple case of input structures where we have additional knowledge of the PHT vineyard.
+We first discuss the general PHT, then show how the vineyard structure enables the application of our kinetic hourglass framework.
 In this section, we assume a basic knowledge of persistent homology; see \cite{DeyWang2017} for additional details.